genderdoog/doppelganger/README.md

 - MacOS: `open index.html`
 - Linux: `xdg-open index.html`

-## To do / Future Plans
-- [ ] Improve accuracy of font, webpage elements and colours to match original source material.
-- [ ] Fix known issues listed on Github Issues.
+***

 ## Contributing

-If you are able to somehow decipher my work, contributions are welcome!
+If you are able to somehow decipher my work and have the skills, contributions are welcome!

 1. Fork the repository and create a new branch for your changes.
 2. Submit a pull request with a clear description of your changes.
 3. Bug reports, feature requests, and suggestions can be submitted via Issues.

+### To do / Future Plans
+- [ ] Improve accuracy of font, webpage elements and colours to match original source material.
+- [ ] Fix known issues listed on Github Issues.

+***

 ## Credits
-- The talent behind *The Amazing World Of Gumball* for the inspiration, assets and TV series.
+- The talent behind *The Amazing World Of Gumball*.
+Thank you for the inspiration, assets and TV series.
 - genderdoog for development.

+***

 ## Tools used during development